kiramrtr/dev-notes/_sources/index.md.txt

   - Decorator
 - Generics Upper and Lower Bounds, Wild Card, Type Eraser
 - Collections:
+  - HashSet
   - LinkedHashSet
   - TreeSet
+  - Hashmap
+  - HashTable
   - LinkedHashMap
   - TreeMap,
   - ArrayList, Vector
   - LinkedList,
-  - Hashmap
-  - HashTable
-  - HashSet
 - When should we use linked blocking queue and when array blocking queue
 - Implementation of blocking queue
-- Executor Framework, Deadlock, Fork & Join, Synchronization, Latch and barrier, Reentrantlock and Concept of Threadlocal
+- Executor Framework, Deadlock, Fork & Join, Synchronization, Latch and barrier, `ReentrantLock`
 - How do you take Heap dump in Java?
-- What’s the difference etweek heap and Thread Dump?
+- What’s the difference heap dump and Thread Dump?
 - Blocking Queue functionality (Array and Linked)
 - Concurrent Hashmap internal working, Difference between Concurrent Hashmap and hashmap
-- Concept of Threadlocal, Completable Future
+- Concept of `ThreadLocal`,
+- `CompletableFuture`
-- Threadpool and its implementation.
-How to write a custom threadpool?
+- Thread pool and its implementation.
+How to write a custom thread pool?
 Different types of Threadpool – Fixed, Cached, - Single, Scheduler, Work Stealing
 - Object level vs class level locking
 - `wait()`, `notify()` and `notifyAll()` with use cases
 - Difference between `Callable` and `Runnable` Interfaces